 The setup is a debian lenny 5.0 i386 system on a P4 2.4GHz with 512MiB of RAM, following the installation of redmine in a users home directory recipe. redmine is started from a daemontools svscan.

-#3 Updated by Thomas Jahns almost 9 years ago
+#3 Updated by Thomas Jahns about 9 years ago

 - File production.log added